SANTONLA/SANTONLA/README.md

 - 🌱 I’m currently learning how to do a CV on Github
 - 💞️ I’m looking to collaborate on R studio projects.

 - 📫 How to reach me.
-Just Twitter to: @santonlar
+Just send a Twitt to: @santonlar

 <!---it
 SANTONLA/SANTONLA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.